redis-field-engineering/redis-enterprise-grafana-dashboards/README.md

 For this reason, both of these Redis Enterprise products export metrics through a Prometheus endpoint.
 You can collect these metrics using Prometheus and visualize them using Grafana.

-Becuase it can take a lot of time to design a dashboard with the appropriate metrics, we provide this collection of pre-built dashboards to help get you started quickly.
+Because it can take a lot of time to design a dashboard with the appropriate metrics, we provide this collection of pre-built dashboards to help get you started quickly.

 ## Prerequisites